kninetimmy/Necksaver_xr/README.md

 ## **How to use it:**

 Simply choose the two joystick/HOTAS buttons you want to use for left and right offset and the required rotation angle and set the Center button as shown on the app UI.
-When in the game, press the assigned reset button to calibrate.
+When in the game, press the assigned center button to calibrate.
 Thats it.